m0rning/Le-quattro-stagioni/README.md

 create angular app ( use latest Angular version ) using following layout https://wireframe.cc/M438ld

+How to run the server locally:

+- clone or download the repo
+- in terminal window run cd Le-quattro-stagioni/
+- run npm install
+- node bin/www

 TODO:

 1) get data from the API and display it on the main page